W4G1/multithreading/README.md

 ## Channels (MPMC)

 For higher-level communication, this library provides a **Multi-Producer, Multi-Consumer (MPMC)** bounded channel.
-This primitive mimics Rust's `std::sync::mpsc` but allows for multiple consumers.
-It acts as a thread-safe queue that handles backpressure, blocking receivers when empty and blocking senders when full.
+This primitive acts as a **work-stealing queue**: it handles backpressure (blocking senders when full) and load-balances messages across receivers (blocking receivers when empty).

-Channels are the preferred way to coordinate complex workflows (like job queues or pipelines) between workers without manually managing locks.
+Unlike an event emitter where all listeners hear every event, a Channel ensures that **each message is delivered to exactly one consumer**.
+This makes them the preferred way to coordinate complex workflows, such as distributing jobs across a pool of workers.

 ### Key Features